How to calculate the pH of very weak acids and bases

 The usual method to solve for the pH of a weak acid solution is to set up an ICE table (initial, change, equilibrium), as follows:

-Species | Initial (M) | Change (M) | Equilibrium (M) |
+| Species | Initial (M) | Change (M) | Equilibrium (M) |

 Note that it doesn’t matter whether the units in our table are moles (amount) or molar (concentration), since the volume of the solution is constant.
 Here, we’ll use molarity, so we don’t need to worry about the volume.

 Our solution starts with 0.1 M undissociated acetic acid, and no protons or acetate ions.
-During dissociation,
+During dissociation, $ x $ units of acetic acid react to form $ x $ units of protons and acetate ions in solution.

 We now apply the equilibrium constant expression to the last column of the table: